Important visitor information regarding the COVID-19 pandemic

 The City of Independence is currently in the early stages of a reopening plan, which has unfortunately prevented our historic sites from opening for the 2020 tourism season.
 As such, the Vaile Mansion, Bingham-Wagonner Estate, 1827 Log Courthouse and Chicago and Alton Depot plan to reopen April 1, 2021.
 We are also working with our partners to update reopening information about other attractions in Independence.
 Please refer to the tabs below for more information.

 On Thursday, March 12, 2020, the City of Independence declared a state of emergency as a precautionary response to the nationwide COVID-19 pandemic.
 Some of our attractions and events have been closed or cancelled, and our services have been impacted.
 With this page, we intend to keep our visitors informed about these impacts in Independence.

 We appreciate your understanding as we do our part to help slow the spread of this disease.

 We further encourage visitors to keep up to date with the latest information about the COVID-19 pandemic here.

 The City of Independence is following guidance from Jackson County regarding restaurant operations during the COVID-19 pandemic.
-As of June 1, the County is in Phase 2 of its official Recovery Plan.
+As of Nov.
+18, the County has implanted to following orders for restaurants:

 The City of Independence has elected to shutter its historic sites — including the Vaile Mansion, Bingham-Waggoner Estate, National Frontier Trails Museum, and Chicago & Alton Depot — through the 2020 season as a result of the COVID-19 pandemic.
+These are denoted ‘COI’ below.
 We apologize for any inconvenience.

 We’re currently working with our partners throughout Independence to update reopening plans at other local attractions.
-If you’re interested in an attraction not operated by the City of Independence (denoted ‘COI’ below) , please visit its website for details.
+If you’re interested in an attraction not operated by the City of Independence, please visit its website for details.

 - Adventure Oasis Water Park (COI): Closed through 2020 season.